kzain105/Javascript-DOM/README.md

 # Javascript-DOM
-A dice made from DOM manipulation of javascript
+A dice game made from DOM manipulation of javascript